brendanhay/brendanhay.github.io/_posts/2016-08-09-credentials.md

 If you just want to know how to use the library or CLI, skip ahead to the [Usage](#usage) section.

-This work is based on Fugue's [credstash](https://github.com/fugue/credstash) and is similar in concept to HashiCorp's [vault](https://github.com/hashicorp/vault), with a simplified feature set.
-It was motivated by work with my previous colleagues at [Fugue](https://fugue.co), and a desire for similar functionally directly embeddable as a library in Haskell.
+This work is based on [credstash](https://github.com/fugue/credstash) and was motivated by work with my previous colleagues at [Fugue](https://fugue.co), as well as a desire for similar functionally directly embeddable as a library in Haskell.

 <h2>Contents</h2>
 * TOC